LineaLabs/lineapy/CONTRIBUTING.md

 To build the container, run `make build`
 To open bash within the container, run `make bash`.
 One can either use bash for dev or can connect to remote runtimes inside a container using extensions available for the editor of choice.
+To build a contained with Airflow, run `make build-airflow`.
+`make airflow-up` is one command that will bring up a standalone local Airflow server on port 8080.
+Login and password will be printed on command line output.
+Please note that this mode used SQLite DB and is not ment for heavy workloads.

 ## Debugging (in VSC)